-The pinout of the video connector on the back of the computer is illustrated in Appendix D: Hardware components and connectors on page 81.
+The pinout of the video connector on the back of the computer is illustrated in Appendix D: Hardware components and connectors.

 Cable type A

 This cable is supplied with most VGA and Multiscan monitors and is terminated at the computer end with a 15-way VGA style D-type plug.